verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 8. Plug the micro SD card into your pi5 and then use a high quality USB-C to USB-C cable to connect it to your iPad Pro (or other USB-C iOS device)

-- Note - I used this cable, which I quite like because it is very short, but also very fast and capable of charging at high rates of speed:
+- I used this cable, which I quite like because it is very short, but also very fast and capable of charging at high rates of speed:

 [OWC Thunderbolt 4 Cable:] (https://www.amazon.com/dp/B0BLXLSDN5?ref=ppx_pop_mob_ap_share)

 9. Using an iOS app like "Blink" (or truly ANY SSH app), ssh into your pi5 using your previously (step 4) wifi and username/password settings.

-- Note #1 - For the uninitiated, you can use the hostname you set up in step 4 above postpended with `.local`.
-So if the hostname you configured was `pi5`, you would type `ssh username@pi5.local` (where username is whatever you provided in step #4 above) in `Blink` to connect...
+- For the uninitiated, you can use the hostname you set up in step 4 above postpended with `.local`.
+So if the hostname you configured was `pi5`, you would type `ssh username@pi5.local` (where username is whatever you provided in step #4 above) in [Blink] (http://blink.sh) to connect...

-- Note #2 - Your initial connection will need you to trust the host key.
+- Your initial connection will need you to trust the host key.
 So beware that this is a one time aspect of this connection...

 10. Type `sudo bash` so that you can have elevated privileges for the remaining steps in this guide

-- Note - Alternatively you can pre-pend `sudo ` to the front of all the commands in this guide
+- Alternatively you can pre-pend `sudo ` to the front of all the commands in this guide

 11. Edit (this guide assumes you are familiar with either vi or nano) the file `/boot/firmware/cmdline.txt` and add the following just AFTER "rootwait":